 And, due to the financial model, it makes sense, right?
 I mean how much legal service can really be provided at $19.95/month, even at economies of scale?

 So, I decided I would launch my legal subscription services, and I’d charge $49/mo or more, and my clients would get personal legal services from me, the lawyer who knew them, and who they trusted.

 But, because I didn’t know how to create clear expectations and boundaries, my early clients were not that happy, and I often ended up feeling taken advantage of.

 I recently saw a lawyer who must be in a similar situation.
 She’s offering business owners a $99/mo legal services plan, and included in that is a call per month with her.
 In her mind, that must seem like a great idea, recurring revenue, woohoo!
 I see her running ads on FB, so she must be looking for a high volume result here.

-Here’s where the problem with offering legal services plans in this way comes in though:
+Here’s where the problem with offering legal subscription services in this way:

 While it might sound doable to manage 100 clients/mo who you are promising just one call a month plus other deliverables, it is not actually possible.

 If all 100 clients take you up on that call a month, that’s a minimum of 25 calls a week with existing clients.
 Not to mention all the work that will come out of those phone calls.
 That is going to leave you in massive time debt.

 Most people, especially lawyers I think, overestimate the amount of time they have available for work, and underestimate the amount of time it actually takes to get things done.
 Here’s what I mean.